5sansiva/Index-File-Management/devlog.md

 12:17 AM
 I have added the code for command input and then filled out the fileManager class.
 Now I have to add some speciics to that class and adjust.

+End session - 12:18 AM - 5/4/2025
+So for this session, it was mainly to just lay out a basic structure and understand what this project was going to be about.
+Now I understand that it is a file management system and that I will manage a bunch of index files and each files contains information stored in a B tree.
+It is pretty easy to think about but for some reason it was weird for me to think about when reading it so I get it now.
+Didn't have any major issues with the project so far so should be fine.
+Next session, I will go through each of the commands and get them working, mainly focusing on the create command.